 • No flying Chinese sky lanterns or fireworks of any kind per City of Winfield fire ordinances.

 • Commercial vendors using grills or smokers must have fire extinguisher present at all times.

 • Check the gas and electric items on your camper for safety prior to use at the Festival.

-The Walnut Valley Association has put in place a new rule prohibiting the operation and use of remote control Drones on the grounds of the Walnut Valley Festival effective immediately.
+Operation and use of remote control Drones on the grounds of the Walnut Valley Festival is prohibited.